 - digital and media culture,

 - cultural competences,

 - healthy and sustainable lifestyle,

 We develop these focus fields in accordance with the University’s principles of activity: the University is interdisciplinary and international and demands excellence and sustainability.

-Education system has an important role in supporting social adaptation processes.
+An education system has an important role in supporting social adaptation processes.
 An efficient education allows the members of the society to assume responsibility and be active citizens.
-Education faces several challenges: one the one hand, increasing digitalisation of the society
+Education faces several challenges: on the one hand, increasing digitalisation of the society

 requires new skills and exposes us to increasingly complex problems arising from globalisation while on the other hand, we face new difficulties that derive from the demographic situation.